TheWanderer12/TeamProject/README.md

-# TeamProject of Navigation App
+# TeamProject of Navigation App with jira